Affiliate Disclaimer: As an Amazon Associate, EXPLORIST.life earns from qualifying purchases..

 Note: This trip was sponsored by Baja Experience Tours.
 All opinions and experiences are our own.
-The purpose of this trip was to scout a potential future partnership with the company.

 The first section of the mission statement of Adventure in a Backpack is to Educate.
 We strive to provide an educational aspect to each of our adventures to provide value to you, our readers.
 This trip was a big part of that education – for us and for you.
 Part of the lure of the Baja Experience Tour is that it is led by surf instructors from Ocean Experience Surf School – the oldest surf school in San Diego.